 The first stage of the assembly process is to fit a pair of solid copper 'staples' which increase the ability of the board to carry high currents.
-The recommended cross-sectional area is 1.5 mm squared, as is generally used for the earth core in 2.5 T&E cable.
+The recommended cross-sectional area is 1.5 mm squared, as is generally found for the earth core in 2.5 T&E cable.

 The correct pairs of holes are shown by the thick lines in the silk screen layer.
 These holes are approximately 6 mm apart.